CLNEulalia/Express-Intro/README.md

 ### HTTP

-HTTP is a **protocal** which establishes the rules for communication over the Web.
+HTTP is a **protocol** which establishes the rules for communication over the Web.
 HTTP dictates how the client requests information from a server and how the server responds.
 Each message is similarly formatted - so you can think of them as like electronic telegrams.

 Requests always have these three parts: